 Sale price per sq.m. for each property price in Beato

 Situated in the eastern part of central Lisbon, Beato is bordered in the north by the eclectic and diverse Marvila district, in the east by the Tagus River, and in the south by the traditional and charming Alfama district.
-Residents of Beato enjoy proximity to an international airport just 7 km from the city centre and have access to more than 20 hospitals, 12 golf courses, 3 marinas, and countless fine dining establishments.
+Residents of Beato enjoy proximity to an international airport just seven kilometers from the city centre and have access to more than 20 hospitals, twelve golf courses, three marinas, and countless fine dining establishments.

-Beato properties are catching the eyes of international home buyers for their investment value and the favourable lifestyle enjoyed by residents.
+Beato properties are starting to catch the eye of international home buyers for their investment value and the favourable lifestyle enjoyed by residents.